Best Beach in San Diego: Top 13 Gorgeous Beaches for Sun, Sand, and Surf

 Please note that the parking lot at La Jolla Shores was not built to handle large crowds, so we suggest arriving early to find a spot.

-What was once crafted as an area for kiddies to work on their water skills has recently been taken over by a crew of intrepid pinnipeds.
-Now the Children’s Pool beach area is overrun with barking seals and sea lions who spend their days basking in the sun.
+Children’s Pool Beach: What was once crafted as an area for kiddies to work on their water skills has recently been taken over by a crew of intrepid pinnipeds.
+Now the Children’s Pool beach San Diego area at 850 Coast Boulevard is overrun with barking seals and sea lions.
 In addition, experienced divers will find tons of offshore reefs to explore here.

-Pacific Beach is an easy breezy coastal community that features tons of beachfront bars, restaurants, and of course generous swaths of sand.
+Pacific Beach: You might be wondering, “What’s the nicest beach in San Diego?”
+It’s arguably this!
+Pacific Beach at Ocean Blvd is an easy breezy coastal community that features tons of beachfront bars, restaurants, and of course generous swaths of sand.
 Here visitors can explore three miles of boardwalk during the day, or keep warm by a crackling bonfire at night.

 On the hunt for Pacific Beach options for families?
-We recommend North Pacific Beach due to its calm waters and its lifeguard-supervised swimming areas and facilities.
+We recommend North Pacific Beach due to its calm waters and its lifeguard-supervised swimming areas.
+The nearby facilities include restrooms and showers, which just makes it all the more convenient for families planning a full day at the beach.

-Minnows of all ages can doggy paddle stress-free in the designated lifeguarded swimming-only zone.
+While the beach is not pet-friendly, its family-oriented activities and safe swimming conditions make it a top pick for a day out with the kids.
 Also a preferred spot for athletes, the beach hosts both volleyball and tennis court facilities, as well as recreational equipment rentals and a snack bar.

 Fun Fact: Moonlight’s moniker comes from the fact that beachgoers back in the early 1900s would have a night picnic here.

-Towering palm trees give the serene shoreline of Solana a distinctly tropical feel.
-This charming beach town is known for its family-friendly beaches that contain ample amounts of trails, award-winning artwork, and landscaping.
+Solana Beach: Towering palm trees give the serene shoreline of South Sierra Ave a distinctly tropical feel.
+This charming beach town boasts family-friendly beaches with plenty of trails, award-winning artwork, and beautiful landscaping.

 Pack up your bikes or skates and hit the Coastal Rail Trail.
 Or stay aqua-bound with a trip to Fletcher Cove Beach.
 This small sheltered inlet is ideal for swimming, bodyboarding, surfing, surf-fishing, and kayaking.